lambdaclass/concrete/README.md

 - Integer type that overflows to bignum
 - Missing decimal FP.
 Needed for financial math
 - Check [Fearless FFI](https://verdagon.dev/blog/fearless-ffi)

-### Differences with Rust

-Concrete take many features from Rust like:
-- Traits and generics
-- Similar language but we aim to make it simpler

-But we want to take a different path with respect to:
-- Concurrency.
-We provide a default runtime with green threads.
-There is no support for low-level primitives like atomics, mutex and OS threads.
-- There is no Sync and Send traits
-- Simpler borrow checker
-- No lifetimes

 ## Syntax